wiseman-timelord/Chat-Gradio-Gguf/README.md

   - Logging: `Sending Prompt to Code Model...`, `Generating Code for Chat Model...`, `Response Received from Code Model...`.

 ## Requirements
+- Windows 10/11 - Its a Windows program, it will be also compatible with linux later.
+- NVIDIA GPU - CUDA, 11.7 or 12.4, compatible.
-- Python Libraries - Gradio, LangChain, llama-cpp-python, FAISS.
+- Python => 3.8 - Libraries used = Gradio, LangChain, llama-cpp-python, FAISS.
-- Pre-Compiled Binaries - llama.cpp (b4722).

 ## Links
-- (Lamarckvergence-14B-i1-Gguf)[https://huggingface.co/mradermacher/Lamarckvergence-14B-i1-GGUF] - Best Chat Modelin Gguf format.
+- (Lamarckvergence-14B-i1-Gguf)[https://huggingface.co/mradermacher/Lamarckvergence-14B-i1-GGUF] - Best Small Chat Model in Gguf format.
-- (Nxcode-CQ-7B-orpol-Gguf)[https://huggingface.co/tensorblock/Nxcode-CQ-7B-orpo-GGUF] - Best code mode in GGUF format.
+- (Nxcode-CQ-7B-orpol-Gguf)[https://huggingface.co/tensorblock/Nxcode-CQ-7B-orpo-GGUF] - Best Python code mode in GGUF format.

 ## License
 **Wiseman-Timelord's Glorified License** is detailed in the file `.\Licence.txt`, that will later be added.